ademizain/ademizain/README.md

 ## About Me

 - 🔭 I’m currently working on Finance Tracking App
-- 🌱 I’m currently learning Django & React
+- 🌱 I’m currently learning FastAPI
-- 👯 I’m looking to collaborate on AI/Cloud projects
+- 👯 I’m looking to collaborate on web development projects
 - 💬 Ask me about C++
 - 📫 How to reach me: zainademi@gmail.com
 - ⚡ Fun fact: I love Chemistry and Photography